 In November 2010, the Group has joined to the UN Global Compact.
 As life in society has become more complex and more diverse in recent years, the social responsibilities of enterprises have grown.

-Against this background, the Shin-Etsu Group remains firmly committed to its corporate mission statement, which calls for it to contribute to people's living, society and industry through value creation in materials and technologies, while observing all laws and regulations as well as conducting fair corporate activities.
+In such circumstances, the Group remains firmly committed in its Business Principle to contribute to people's living, society and industry through value creation in materials and technologies, while observing all laws and regulations as well as conducting fair corporate activities.
 At the same time we ensure a flexible response to changes in the social and economic environment.

 The Group has also been participating in the Global Compact Network Japan since November 2010.
 The Group takes part in subcommittees, such as the Supply Chain and ESG to utilize information on the latest development of CSR, gained from participation, for promoting the Group's CSR.

 The Group signed a document to support GCNJ's Tokyo Principles for Strengthening Anti-Corruption Practices in February 2018.